section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-5-retrieve.jpg)

 **Step 6**
-We are prompted to select objects to reverse engineer.
+We are prompted to select the objects to reverse engineer.
 By default, all the available objects are selected.
-Leave the default option, then click `NEXT`.
+Leave the default options, then click `NEXT`.

 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-6-select-objects.jpg)

 **Step 7**
-The wizard shows the progress.
+The wizard shows the reverse engineering progress.
 In the screenshot below, the process was successful.
 In case of an error, check error details by clicking `Show Logs`.
 Click `NEXT`.
 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-7-progress.jpg)

 **Step 8**